 Pay per click, or PPC, is what the industry calls advertising within search engine results.
 These are the “paid results” you see on Google (or Yahoo or Bing, etc.) before the organic search results display.
 You will only pay for an ad if it gets clicked, and the amount you pay will vary greatly depending on your targeting.

 Pros to PPC: Effective way to get to the top of the search engine results and generate traffic.
+For B2B, traffic generated from PPC can be highly targeted.

 Cons to PPC: Can be expensive depending on your targeted keywords and often requires a higher level of expertise to be effective.